3. The Basics of JavaScript

 for ($i = 0; $i < count($t); $i++) {

-// display only strings
+// displays only channels

 if (getType($t[$i]) === "string") {